 The new look aims to show the “brightness and positivity” of the charity, by highlighting the holistic care it offers for those with long-term, terminal conditions.

-From a new project by Bath University looking at how best to design refugee shelters to the V&A’s new art and design quarter, we round up the important news from the last seven days.
+From a new project by Bath University looking at how best to design refugee shelters to the V&A’s new art and design quarter, we round up the important news from

 The bus has been designed by the transport app company to make the most of cities’ existing infrastructures, and incorporates technologies such as USB charging for mobiles and tracking software.